 “Kids usually experience shoulder or elbow pain for one of three reasons,” Dr. Saluan says.
 “Their pitch count is too high, they didn’t rest enough between pitching sessions, or their pitching mechanics are inadequate.”

 Fortunately, Little League International, Pony Baseball, Babe Ruth/Ripken Baseball, Dixie Youth League, American Legion Baseball and other youth organizations have implemented rules that limit pitching to prevent these kind of overuse injuries.
 Many of these rules follow USA Baseball’s Pitch Smart guidelines and limit the number of pitches during a game or require several days of rest between appearances on the mound.

-“Injuries to the growth-plate region of the bones in the shoulder and elbow can be prevented with proper adherence to pitching guidelines and review of proper pitch mechanics,” Mr. Calabrese says.
+“Injuries to the growth-plate region of the bones in the shoulder and elbow can be minimized with proper adherence to pitching guidelines and review of proper pitch mechanics,” Dr. Saluan says.

-A pitch count controls the overuse stresses that accumulate over time in young pitchers, Mr. Calabrese says.
+A pitch count controls the overuse stresses that accumulate over time in young pitchers, he says.
 Mandating rest periods between games allows the body an appropriate recovery period between pitching sessions.

-“If a player wants to get better, the only way to improve, with regard to performance or training, is to have adequate recovery, and these guidelines allow that,” he says.
+“If a player wants to improve their performance level the best approach is to have adequate recovery, and these guidelines allow that,” Dr. Saluan says.